 This has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
 Our school ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.
+Relationships are at the heart of all of our work and all staff are trained in being attachment and relationship aware

 Children, parents/carers, and all staff will be free to talk about any concerns and see the school as a safe place.
 The school has systems in place for children to complain and/or confidently report their concerns, including any form of abuse or neglect, including child-on-child abuse, and know that their concerns will be treated seriously.
+The school has a strong pastoral culture where students are able to access a number of different staff if they wish to disclose any concerns.
+This includes the child's form tutor, non-teaching head of year, family support worker, attendance manager and members of the senior leadership team.
+There are also displays in school informing students how and where they can access help and all students are given safeguarding information at the start of each new term.